Talent Identification and Loyalty

 The coach then went to my friend and said, why did you teach your guys to be so mean.
 He responded they are not being mean they are realistic.
 That is what you call loyalty.

 And yes, it was loyalty by the boys.
 The coach then went to my friend and said, your athletes are very arrogant.
 He responded.
-You didn’t want them when they started; you said we couldn’t teach an old dog new tricks.
+You didn’t want them; you said we couldn’t teach an old dog new tricks.

 So if they are now three years older than before, what can you teach them?